Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-03/README.md

 }
 ```

-This is dependancy injection at work!
+This is dependency injection at work!
 Overall this is a very nice Class package you could make and render as many instances of this class as you might need, and render them on any canvas context.

 ## OOP Challenges

 Your job is to refactor your work.
-You'll be making class object to replace the existing code.
-Along the way you should also clean up your code, fixing formatting, indentation, and add comments.
+You'll be making a class object to replace the existing code.
+Along the way, you should also clean up your code, fixing formatting, indentation, and add comments.

 - **Challenge 1**: Define Classes for Game Objects
   1. Define a class for `Ball`